How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 - The office is understaffed that day or the family registration section is busy

-If the office cannot accept the documents as presented, they will tell you what is missing and you come back.
-There is no fee for returning.
+If the office cannot accept the documents as presented, it should tell you what is missing so you can come back with the corrected set.

 Getting your marriage certificate (혼인관계증명서) afterward

-Once the registration is accepted, you can obtain the marriage relationship certificate (혼인관계증명서).
+Once the registration is accepted, you can get the marriage relationship certificate (혼인관계증명서).
 This is the document you will need for:

 - F-6 spousal visa applications